 The journal is aimed at researchers, lecturers, students pursuing a research in the field of corporate governance and related fields, practitioners.

-We’ve uploaded in OA some issues of the journal in previous years, but starting with September, 2018 the journal became an open access with two options of publication: gold (immediate) or delayed (one year embargo period) open access.
+We’ve uploaded in OA some issues of the journal in previous years, but starting with September, 2018 the journal became completely open access.
 In this way we address respect to our network and provide an opportunity to our authors to publish their papers in OA.

 Acceptance rate and turnaround time

 Acceptance rate is the ratio of the number of articles submitted to the number of articles published.
 The acceptance rate for articles submitted in 2022 is 28%.

 ‘Turnaround time’ is defined as the date from when a manuscript was first received by the journal to the date the author of the manuscript was provided with a first decision (the first report of the paper reviewer).
 Turnaround time for articles submitted in 2018 is 45 days.

 History of the journal